enzymefinance/protocol/tests/README.md

 `mock/` - contains files that use mock contracts for convenience to test smart contract functions in isolation [deprecated]

-`thirdparty/` - contains files that test third-party contracts used for testing (i.e., exchanges) [deprecated]

 `unit/` - contains test files that check inputs, outputs, and events of particular smart contracts

 ### Local vs. Testnet tests